 “Alright!”
-Marshal Williams stepped into his
+Marshal Williams stepped into his office.
+“It could

-murder and was seen heading this way.”
+was seen heading this way.”

 “You mean…our sister was kidnapped by a…a…KILLER????”

 Marshal Williams nodded.
 “That’s what it looks like.”
 He folded

 “Damn right!”
 Peter declared.
 “But first we have to check on our

 “They’re at the Gibbs’.
 They’re fine.”
-Marshal
+Marshal Williams held up

-men to get out of line.”
+get out of line.”

 “OUT OF LINE???”
 Abe shouted.
-“What the hell are you
+“What the hell are you talking

-get out of line?”
+to get out of line?”

 “MCCAIN!”
 Marshal Williams pointed a finger in his face.
 “I’m

 still the law here and as long as I’m the law, you’ll do EXACTLY

 as I say or you won’t ride!”

 “You just try and stop me!”
 Abe threatened him.
 “Now…we’re going

 Abe turned and hurried out.
 Jeremiah and Peter hurried out

 her tight.
 Tiffany hugged her husband.
 “I’m glad you’re okay,

 baby,” Peter whispered as he kissed her.
 “How’s the baby?”

 “Both little girls are sleeping,” Tiffany said.

 Julie practically fell into her husband’s arms.
 Abe caught her

 before she fell.
 Julie burst into tears, then suddenly banged

 her fists on his chest.
 “I told you not to go!
 I told you!”
 She

 Abe grabbed her wrists and held her at bay.
 “Stop it, Julie!

 STOP IT!”
 Julie froze as he yelled at her.
 She clung to him

 again.
 He kissed her temple and allowed her to cry.

 “You shouldn’t have gone away!
 You should have listened to me!”

 Julie cried.
 “Oh…why didn’t you listen to me?”

 Abe closed his eyes in regret as he held his hysterical wife.
 He

 had just listened to her pleas…Emily wouldn’t be missing right

 Abe pulled her away and looked into her eyes.
 “We can argue

 about that later.”
 He looked around.
 “Are the children okay?”

 Julie straightened and wiped her eyes.
 “I’m sorry.”
+She sniffed,

-But this is bad…really bad.”
+this is bad…really bad.”

 “I know.”
 Abe nodded.
 “Laura?”

 “Oh Abe…she’s so scared.
 She thinks it’s her fault and I can’t

 get her to talk!”

 “Where is she?”

 “She’s in the parlor just sitting there.”
 Abe started inside.

 “Can we go home, Abe?”

 Abe turned and shook his head.
 “No. We’re joining the posse to

 go search for Emily.
 Julie, we don’t know anything about this

 kidnapper.
 I want you here.
 At least Uncle Sam’s here with you.

 “I don’t know, honey.”
-Abe slowly walked into the
+Abe slowly walked into the house and into

-sitting on the couch.
+on the couch.
 Her knees were drawn up to her chest and her arms

 hugged her legs.
 “Laura?”